nickel-yadav/nickel-yadav/README.md

-Hey, I'm Nikhil Yadav, an engineer with a passion for software development with a focus on fullstack development.
+Hey, I'm Nikhil Yadav, an engineer excitedly pursuing fullstack development.
 I build responsive, highly accessible websites and mobile apps.
 I like design and experiment with all kinds of technologies when I'm not stuck being constantly astonished by utter innanity in the mundane af zone.

 You can reach me at nikhil.ya@protonmail.com.
 <!---